otto-de/edison-microservice/README.md

 **2.7.x**: Edison Microservices for Spring Boot 2.7.x &#10004; - Compatible with Java 11 and greater

-**3.0.x**: Edison Microservices for Spring Boot 3.0.x &#10004; - Compatible with Java 17 and greater

-**3.1.x**: Edison Microservices for Spring Boot 3.1.x &#10004; - Compatible with Java 17 and greater

 **3.2.x**: Edison Microservices for Spring Boot 3.2.x &#10004; - Compatible with Java 17 and greater

 ## Migration from Edison 2 to Edison 3